List of Toto band members: History

 On October 19, 2020, it was announced that Steve Lukather and Joseph Williams would return to touring under the band name, in a proposed worldwide tour in 2021, known as the Dogz of Oz Tour.
 The new band lineup would feature bassist John Pierce (Huey Lewis and the News, Pablo Cruise, and a long-time session player), drummer Robert "Sput" Searight (Ghost-Note, Snarky Puppy), and keyboardists Dominique "Xavier" Taplin (Prince, Ghost-Note) and Steve Maggiora (Robert Jon & the Wreck), as well as long-time multi-instrumentalist Warren Ham.
 The tour began with a soft-opening: a worldwide live-streamed performance on November 21, 2020, during which David Paich appeared with the band for the final two songs.
 On April 12, 2021, the band announced that the Dogz of Oz World Tour would be pushed to 2022.

 Toto has featured a wide range of additional musicians as part of its touring lineup.
 Notable past members of the band's touring lineup include keyboardist and technician John Jessel (from 1991 to 2004), guitarist and vocalist Tony Spinner (from 1999 to 2008), vocalist Buddy Hyatt (1999), bassist Leland Sklar (from 2007 to 2008, and in 2016), and backing vocalist Jenny Douglas-Foote (from 1990 to 1997, 2011 to 2012, and 2014 to 2016).
 Many of these additional musicians have also contributed to Toto's studio albums, both during their tenures and as guest contributors.

 In January 2024, Toto announced the return of keyboardist Greg Phillinganes and drummer Shannon Forrest ahead of their 2024 tour, replacing Taplin and Searight respectively.
 In June, Dennis Atlas replaced Maggiora.
+On January 2, 2026, Phillinganes announced that he would be stepping away from the band to focus on his family.
+Australian musician Rai Thistlethwayte was recruited from Sammy Hagar's band to fill Phillinganes' place on keyboards, while Phillinganes took Thistlethwayte's place in Hagar's band.
+On May 5, 2026, drummer Shannon Forrest announced he would be leaving the band.
+The next day, it was announced that former member Keith Carlock would replace him.